 This excellent spicy chili aioli is a great dip to serve with French fries, chicken fingers, or wings, and it makes a fabulous spread for burgers and other meat sandwiches.
 Feel free to adjust the amount of sambal or Sriracha if you want more or less heat.
 Prepare the dip a few hours in advance and refrigerate it until serving time.

 Chili garlic sauce, Sriracha sauce, and sambal oelek are found in the Asian section of the supermarket.
 They are all made with red chili peppers and salt, and most contain some vinegar.
 There is a small amount of sugar in Sriracha sauce, while there is none in sambal.
-The combination of the two sauces with the mayonnaise produce heat, a touch of sweetness, and texture to the dip.
+The combination of the two sauces with the mayonnaise produces heat, a touch of sweetness, and texture to the dip.

 If you are planning a party, scale the recipe up to accommodate your appetizers.
 The dip is great with raw vegetables, fried seafood, crab cakes, chicken, fritters, fries, and more.